 Memetic Badass: In some portions of the IWC, to the point where he has ascended to the "Stone Cold" Steve Austin, Shawn Michaels, and The Undertaker level: the inability to get booed.
 To wit, he ambushed the Undertaker, laid him out with his own urn, then opened up the urn and poured the ashes on Undertaker while slathering them on himself (and keep in mind that, at least in storyline, the ashes were meant to be those of the recently deceased Paul Bearer), and portions of the crowd were STILL chanting his name.

 Memetic Sex God: The rumor that Punk was dating Tracy Brooks, Daffney, and Maria at the same time is simply one example; you could say Punk is sleeping with anybody and you'd have people that'd believe you.
-That said, he has made the rounds of the WWE Divas and is currently attached to AJ Lee.
+That said, he has made the rounds of the WWE Divas and is now married to AJ Lee.
 It would not be out of the realm of possibility if their sex amounted to Big Ball of Violence.

 Moral Event Horizon: If his controversial actions in the past (mocking Jerry Lawler's heart attack RIGHT IN FRONT OF HIM for instance) don't count, then his mockery of the recently dead Paul Bearer (not even a week after the fact) most likely will.

 Narm: When he finally got his hands on Laurinaitis and gave him the GTS, good ol' Johnny Ace gave absolutely zero reaction to his predicament.
 No Oh Crap expression, no panicked screams, no pleas for mercy, just a dull, blank stare.
 Totally not Punk's fault, though.

 Rooting for the Empire: He got a pretty good ovation when the crowd realized he was the new leader of Nexus.
 They even started chanting his name.
 "CM Punk" chants have happened fairly regularly since then.